 In the Heit Lab, her research centers on developing a neuroimaging perfusion score to detect of cerebral vasospasm and exploring minimally invasive techniques to treat patients suffering from vasospasm following aneurysmal subarachnoid hemorrhage.

 Her ultimate goal is to utilize minimally invasive regional anesthetic techniques to enhance neurological outcomes in stroke patients.

 Graduates of the Heit lab continue to do amazing things!

 Eric Sussman, MD

-Dr. Sussman is a Neurointerventional Surgery Fellow at Stanford and a Research Associate in the Heit Lab.
+Dr. Sussman is a neurosurgeon with Hartford Healthcare.
+He was a prior Neurosurgery Resident, Neurointerventional Surgery Fellow at Stanford and a Research Associate in the Heit Lab.
 Dr. Sussman completed his undergraduate degree at Duke University and his MD at the Icahn School of Medicine at Mount Sinai in New York.
-He is also a current neurosurgery resident at Stanford.
-Dr. Sussman's research is focused on the identification of factors that predict clinical outcomes following ischemic and hemorrhagic stroke as well as neurovascular proteomics and metabolomics.
+Dr. Sussman's research in the Heit lab focused on the identification of factors that predict clinical outcomes following ischemic and hemorrhagic stroke as well as neurovascular proteomics and metabolomics.

 Tobias Faizy, MD